 The overarching rule governing the spiritual journey is simple, straightforward, always certain and dependable: Mindfulness leads the way.
 Your heart, soul, body, mind know all you need to know—all you need to do is know what you know.
 Then, you only need to do what needs to be done about it.

 Mindfulness implies no judgment, no will and no opinion, just awareness, just seeing, just hearing, just knowing: “This, too.
 This, too.”
-When you catch yourself responding to your situation with judgment, willfulness and opinion, simply be aware of that with no judgment, will or opinion.
+When you catch yourself responding to your situation with judgment, willfulness and opinion, simply be aware of that emptying yourself of agenda, ambition, judgment, opinion, emotional reactivity, and all the filters and blinders that prevent you from just seeing, just knowing, here/now.
 We have to know what we know without judgment, will or opinion.
 Mindfulness practice does that for us—it helps us see what we are looking at, to know what we are doing—without a prejudicial bias that would blind—or bind—us to any aspect of the situation.

 We live with direction and preference, but we cannot will a particular outcome—or will to avoid one—without losing sight of some aspect of the situation.
 We cannot lose sight of any aspect of the situation, and respond to it in ways that are fitting and appropriate to that situation.

-Our place is to be what the situation needs us to be, and let nature take its course.
-We are to offer our art, genius, gift, perspective, values, personal qualities and character in the service of the needs of life in each situation as it arises, in a “Thy will, not mine, be done,” kind of way.
+Our place is to be what the situation needs us to be, and let nature take its course–and trust nature to take its course!
+We are to offer our art, genius, gift, perspective, values, personal qualities and character in the service of the needs of life in each situation as it arises, in a “Thy will, not mine, be done,” kind of way–without imposing our way on the situation.
 To do that, we have to get ourselves with our preferences, desires, interests, fear, anxieties and concerns out of the way in order to just see, just hear, just understand, just know what is happening, and what needs to be done about it, and just be who we are in dealing with the situation, and doing what needs to be done about it.

 Every good thing starts with mindful awareness, and requires courage.
 Get those two things going for you and you are off on your adventure.
 One of the 10,000 Spiritual Laws is: “When you take everything into account, what to do about it is automatic.”
 The short version says, “Seeing Is Doing.”